ChrisChoBG/sample-app/README.md

-Certainly!
-Based on the information available from the repository [ChrisChoBG/sample-app](https://github.com/ChrisChoBG/sample-app), here's a comprehensive `README.md` file for the project:

----

 # Sample App

 This repository demonstrates the implementation of a DevOps workflow using Google Cloud Platform (GCP).
 It showcases the deployment of a simple Go application on Google Kubernetes Engine (GKE) with automated CI/CD pipelines facilitated by Cloud Build.